ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 If you were loading the second part of the string dynamically, then you could change the opinion of my course based upon the user response, a conditional statement, or however you get the information into the php function.

-Let’s put this together so that it works as a whole webpage:
+Let's put this together so that it works as a whole webpage:

 <p class="file-name">lesson2.php</p>
 ```php